jdbeutel/ics699-docs/newResearch/notes.md

 that information, while still making use of the third-party apps.

-For a project trying to improve privacy, it is ironic that that kind of automated analysis is the same as the NSA would do on mobile phone metadata, taken directly from the carriers, regardless of a PDV.
+For a project trying to improve privacy, it is ironic that that kind of automated analysis seems like what the NSA would do on mobile phone metadata, taken directly from the carriers, regardless of a PDV.
 The cloud hosting the PDV is also a target, although the paper assumes an economic and legal framework that reduces that risk.
 The main